How Juan Soto built a successful career. Explore key moments that defined the journey.

 Late in the 2020 season, the Nationals began deploying Juan Soto as their starting right fielder.

-On April 6, 2021, Juan Soto hit a walk-off single for his first career walk-off hit, against Will Smith of the Atlanta Braves.
+On April 6, 2021, Juan Soto hit a walk-off single off Will Smith of the Atlanta Braves for his first career walk-off hit.

-In 2021, Juan Soto batted .313/.465/.534 and reinforced his reputation as the most disciplined hitter in baseball.
-Soto also joined Ted Williams as the only players in MLB history to have led the major leagues in on-base percentage multiple times by age 22.
+In 2021, Juan Soto batted .313/.465/.534 and swinging at an MLB-low 15.1% of pitches outside the strike zone.
+He joined Ted Williams as the only players in MLB history to have led the major leagues in on-base percentage multiple times by age 22.

 In 2021, Juan Soto became the Nationals' everyday right fielder.